hxu-hms/jekyll-tutorial/docs/yaml-basics.md

 # YAML Basics

-[YAML](https://yaml.org/)(YAML Ain't Markup Language) is a data serialization (fancy way of saying formatting data for the purpose of storage or transmission) language that is often used to create configuration files.
+[YAML](https://yaml.org/){:target="_blank"} (YAML Ain't Markup Language) is a data serialization (fancy way of saying formatting data for the purpose of storage or transmission) language that is often used to create configuration files.
 Jekyll uses a combination of YAML and Liquid to separate data elements from formatting elements.

 YAML is designed to be human-readable.
 It does not use any kind of angle brackets that are commonly used as markup tags.
 Instead, it uses blank spaces to form structures.
 Because of this, YAML is very particular about the placement of spaces.
 An extra space somewhere can easily make your file invalid.